MattRonan/UnitedStatesOfButtons/README.md

 # UnitedStatesOfButtons

-A variety of multi-state buttons in C++/Arduino.
+A simple library to deal with multi-state buttons in C++/Arduino.
 Also tracks double-clicks.

 ![helpGif](https://user-images.githubusercontent.com/11184076/153303388-15d9661e-30c5-473a-9218-d7ee5116a0c6.gif)